puli/docs.puli.io/getting-started.rst

 For performance reasons, the Puli services should be created only once per application.
-Instead of storing them in global variables, it is usually nicer to use a Dependency Injection Container for creating the services.
+Instead of storing them in global variables, it is usually nicer to use a Dependency Injection Container for creating the services on demand.
 A simple Dependency Injection Container for small projects is Pimple_.

 .. note::